 Here’s how it works.

-Once you sign up, Amazon provides you with special links for every product that you want to promote.
+Once you sign up for the Amazon affiliate program, Amazon provides you with special links for every product that you want to promote.
 If anyone clicks on your link and makes a purchase on Amazon, you will earn a small percentage of the entire sale!

 You do not have to carry inventory.
 You do not have to manage customer support.
 The only thing you have to do is send people to Amazon.